-The graph information is constructed by another filter called AggregatorPreparator which can be replicated.
-It listens to the Streaming Events and receive work assignments.
-It then computes the sets of identical vertices and the graph's biconnected component decomposition and send them through its downstream.
+The information about the graph are constructed by another filter called Aggregator-Preparator which can be replicated.
+It listens to the Streaming Events and receive work assignment.
+It then computes the sets of identical vertices and its biconnected component decomposition and send its downstream.

-The work in the AggregatorPreparator is distributed in a way similar to the parallelization of the StreamingMaster.
+The work in the Aggregator Preparator is distributed in a way similar to the parallelization of the StreamingMaster.
 Also the graph information must reach the Aggregator in the order of the Streaming Event.
-An AggregatorCoordinator is used to regulate the order in which the graph information is sent.
+An AggregatorCoordinator is used to regulate the order in which the graph information are sent.
 It behaves under the same principle as StreamCoordinator.